Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in McKinney.
-A Zillow study found that homes with solar panels sell for 4.1% more on average than comparable homes without solar.
+Yes, solar panels can increase your home’s value in McKinney.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $450,000 home — close to McKinney’s median — that’s roughly $18,000 in added value.